 If they are looking for a high-quality VPN, App Store users can’t do much better than these leading contenders:

 - ExpressVPN app – dubbed the “number one trusted VPN on the App Store,” ExpressVPN is also widely respected on every platform.
-It’s fast, has great support, and offers superb protection.
+It’s very fast, has great support, and offers superb protection.
 A winner on every count.

 - Private Internet Access app – PIA matches 256-bit encryption with a long server list, an excellent iOS app, adblocking, and a lower price than our other choices.